Kamal-Saltani-Datascience/Portfolio/README.md

 •	Master in Data Science

-  o	  University of XYZ: Lewis University, Romeo Ville, Chicago Illinois, 2021
+     -  University of XYZ: Lewis University, Romeo Ville, Chicago Illinois, 2021

 •	Bachelor of Science in Biology, Microbiology

-  o	  University of IBN, Morocco, 2000.
+     -  University of IBN, Morocco, 2000.

 Certifications